ethersphere/bee-js/README.md

 You can find the full documentation [here](https://bee-js.ethswarm.org/).
 The API reference documentation can be found [here](https://bee-js.ethswarm.org/docs/api-reference).

-You can generate JSdocs locally with:
+You can generate API docs locally with:

 ```sh
 npm run docs